spotinst/help/src/docs/spot-security/features/administration.md

 To manage your accounts in the Spot console, click Administration in the menu on the left.

+Learn more about Spot Security [compliance](spot-security/features/compliance) with global security standards.

 ## View List of Groups